rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 ### Optional, but encouraged
 * Add "[tags](#tag-your-quickstart)" to the About section of your quickstart

+## How do I join the GitHub organization?

+* Submit a new "Membership request" issue following the process outlined in the [user guide](user-guide.md#getting-help-submitting-feedback-and-making-requests).

 ## How do I create a new quickstart?

 **1. Click "Repositories" in the [AI quickstart org](https://github.com/rh-ai-quickstart)**